-As at 31 December 2023, the Group had an aggregate of restricted cash and cash and cash equivalents of approximately RMB51.1 million (2022: approximately RMB107.1 million) in aggregate, representing a decrease of approximately 52.3% as compared to that as at 31 December 2022.
-As at 31 December 2023, the Group had restricted cash of approximately RMB23.8 million (2022: approximately RMB37.7 million) that was pledged to banks for as security for letters of guarantee for product supply projects, bills payables and bank borrowings.
+As at 31 December 2024, the Group had restricted cash and cash and cash equivalents of approximately RMB50.9 million (2023: approximately RMB51.1 million) in aggregate, representing a decrease of approximately 0.3% as compared to that as at 31 December 2023.
+As at 31 December 2024, the Group had restricted cash of approximately RMB21.7 million (2023: approximately RMB23.8 million) that was pledged to banks for as security for letters of guarantee for product supply projects and bills payables.
 The restricted cash will be released upon the expiry of letters of guarantee or the settlement of relevant bills payables and bank.